Robert Lee Vann

-Robert Lee Vann (August 27, 1879 – October 24, 1940) was an African American newspaper publisher and editor.
+Robert Lee Vann (August 27, 1879 – October 24, 1940) was an African-American newspaper publisher and editor.
 He was the publisher and editor of the Pittsburgh Courier from 1910 until his death.

 Biography

 He was born in Ahoskie, North Carolina, the son of Lucy Peoples and an unknown father.
 He graduated as valedictorian of Waters Training School in Winton, North Carolina, in 1901, and attended Wayland Academy and Virginia Union University in Richmond, Virginia, from 1901 to 1903.
-He then attended the University of Pittsburgh (then known as the Western University of Pennsylvania), and graduated from its law school in 1909.
+He then attended the University of Pittsburgh (then known as the Western University of Pennsylvania), and graduated from its law school in 1909, becoming Pitt Law's first African-American graduate.
 He passed the bar examination in 1909 and married Jessie Matthews from Gettysburg, Pennsylvania, on February 17, 1919.

 Vann was one of only five black attorneys in Pittsburgh in 1910, a city with more than 25,000 African Americans.
 In early March 1910, Vann drew up incorporation papers for the Pittsburgh Courier and began writing contributions.
 Through Vann's connections, the paper was able to attract wealthy investors, including Cumberland Willis Posey Sr. On May 10, 1910, the Pittsburgh Courier was formally incorporated, with Vann handling the legal details.
 During the summer, the paper grew from four to eight pages, but struggled with circulation and financial solvency due to a small market and lack of interested advertisers.
 In the fall of 1910, original founder Edwin Nathaniel Harleston left the paper for financial and creative reasons, and Vann became editor.

 The Courier under Vann prominently featured Vann's work as a lawyer and public figure.
-As editor, Vann wrote editorials encouraging readers to only patronize business that paid for advertisements in the Courier and ran contests to attempt to increase circulation.
+As editor, Vann wrote editorials encouraging readers to patronize only business that paid for advertisements in the Courier and ran contests to attempt to increase circulation.
 In his Christmas editorial at the end of 1914, Vann wrote of the paper's intent to "abolish every vestige of Jim Crowism in Pittsburgh."

 In the 1920s, Vann made efforts to improve the quality of the news included in the growing paper.
 Under Vann, the "Local News" section of the Courier covered the social lives of the upper- and middle-class members of Pittsburgh's Hill District.
 This included accounts of vacations, marriages, and parties of prominent families and the goings on of local groups, such as the Pittsburgh Frogs.
 Vann legitimized the Courier with a professional staff, national advertisements, a dedicated printing plant, and wide circulation.